Synchronicity89/BachEncode/VOICE_SILENCING_ANALYSIS.md

 4. ✅ **Provided debugging tools** for continued investigation
 5. ✅ **Established robust testing infrastructure** for ongoing development

-The voice silencing problem with `--motif` compression has been significantly improved, with the main technical cause (zero-duration notes) completely resolved.
+The voice silencing problem with motif compression (now enabled by default) has been significantly improved, with the main technical cause (zero-duration notes) completely resolved.